wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 > [AZURE.NOTE] The HTTP information above is collected for all non-encrypted connections.
- For TLS connections, this information is only captured when the ‘Deep Inspection’ setting is turned on in the portal.
-The setting is ‘ON’ by default.
+ For TLS connections, this information is only captured when the 'Deep Inspection' setting is turned on in the portal.
+The setting is 'ON' by default.
 For more details, see below, and [Getting Started With Cloud App Discovery](http://social.technet.microsoft.com/wiki/contents/articles/30962.getting-started-with-cloud-app-discovery.aspx)